 Once a compression fracture has occurred, it cannot be reversed.
 However, there are many new techniques to treat compression fractures.

-In some cases, pain management (usually by medication), brace, rest, and physical therapy may be all that is required.
+In some cases, pain management (usually by medication), bracing, rest and physical therapy may be all that is required.
 Some patients are advised to exercise so that they can build up the muscles that support the back.
 If osteoporosis or a tumor is involved, the underlying condition must be treated.
 A brace may be recommended, at least temporarily.

 - Balloon kyphoplasty, which helps build up the fractured vertebra and usually requires general anesthesia.
 This is done for more complex fractures.